jplevyak/ic-certified-blockchain/README.md

   // Stage a block, returning the certified data for informational purposes.
   // Traps if some data is already staged.
   prepare: (data: vec blob) -> (blob);
-  // Stage some (more) data into a block, returning the certified data for informational purposes.
+  // Stage some (more) data into a block, returning the hash of the root of tree for informational purposes.
   prepare_some: (data: vec blob) -> (blob);
   // Get certificate for the certified data.
 Returns None if nothing is staged.
   get_certificate: () -> (opt blob) query;